 - Not waterproof

 Related: The Matador Mini Pocket Blanket is a miniature version of the first item on our list.
-For approximately $20, this blanket acts as a perfect protector from the ground.
+This blanket acts as a perfect protector from the ground.
 The tiny size it compacts to is incredibly impressive.

 Weight: 3 ounces

-Best for: Ultralight backpacking, use as a rain shelter, use as a pack cover
+Best use: Ultralight backpacking, use as a rain shelter, use as a pack cover

-The Kanga Pocket Blanket is another very lightweight option for backpackers looking for a makeshift ground cover and rain shelter.
+The Wild Life Outfitters Kanga Pocket Blanket is another very lightweight option for backpackers looking for a makeshift ground cover and rain shelter.
 At only 3 ounces, this blanket is super lightweight, although the lighter weight means you are sacrificing for a smaller blanket.

 Despite its relatively small size, it is large enough to use as a rain cover for yourself or your pack when need be.
 Like some of the other blankets we covered here, the Kanga includes both corner loops and weighted corners.
 It can also be used as a quick and dirty shelter when used in conjunction with rope to shelter you from rain or wind.